YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 ### Correlation Table

 - Correlation analysis measures the strength and direction of relationships between numerical variables, helping identify predictors or dependencies.

+- - It measures the strength and direction of the linear relationship between two variables.

+- It helps in understanding how variables are related to each other, which is crucial for **feature selection** and **detecting multicollinearity**.
 -

 ```python